 GCC is committed to employ a diverse group of qualified administrators, faculty, and staff who are dedicated to student success.
 Equal employment opportunity guidelines are followed and emphasized at every step of the hiring process.
-Adopted in 1994, GCC continues to implement the Affirmative Action Policy 160 promoting "equal opportunity and affirmative action in education, training, and employment for all persons regardless of race, religion, color, sex, age, or national origin."
-A review and update of the Affirmative Action Policy 160 occurred in 2008, 2014, and 2016 as part of the BOT's policy review process.306
+GCC has adopted in 1994 and continues to implement the Affirmative Action Policy 160 promoting "equal opportunity and affirmative action in education, training, and employment for all persons regardless of race, religion, color, sex, age, or national origin."
+The BOT has reviewed and adopted Policy 160 in 2014 and recently reviewed it again in 2016.
+2014